radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 **Authentication** – Validation that the user is who they claim to be; typically via a certificate, username/password, or passkey; sometimes abbreviated as AuthN

-**Authorization** – Validation that the user has permission to perform the requested function within the system; typically is implemented as a set of permitted actions on a specified set of resources (e.g., user X has permission to perform the restart action on the set of virtual machine within this group); typically abbreviated as AuthZ
+**Authorization** – Validation that the user has permission to perform the action function within the system; typically is implemented as a set of permitted actions on a specified set of resources (e.g., user X has permission to perform the restart action on the set of virtual machine within this group); typically abbreviated as AuthZ

 **Identity Provider** – A system which authenticates users to client applications; user identities can be stored within the identity provider system or federated out to other identity providers; identity providers alleviate the need for client applications to store user credentials or implement authentication mechanisms; typically abbreviated as IdP; examples include Entra ID, Ping Identity, or Okta